WRRC

 2. Habitat enrichment and restoration within the campus—planting fodder trees,rewilding patches, improving soil quality, creating water ponds, mud wallows, and interactive enrichment zones.

-3. Development of protected grazing areas and safe roaming paths that promote natural behaviour, exercise, and psychological well-being.
+3. Development of protected grazing areas and safe roaming paths that promote natural behavior, exercise, and psychological well-being.

 Such investments build long-term habitat infrastructure that benefits present and future elephants under care.